adityamittal3107/ts_everywhere_resources/examples/token_auth/README.md

 ### Run
 You should now be able to run `bash start_flask.sh` to start the server.
 The server listens on port 5000.

+### Troubleshoot
+The trusted_auth_tester.html page in this repo can be used to isolate issues while implementing Trusted Authentication.
+You must have the correct CORS and CSP settings to allow embedding from wherever you host this tester page.

 ## Notes

 * The user must exist on the target ThoughtSpot server, or you will get an error.